edamame852/the-docs/docs/coding-practices/CICD/child/Ansible.md

 2. Which of the following formats is the Ansible Playbook written in ?
 Ans: YAML

 3. How many Ansible plays are present in the following playbook
+- This is an example of how you can configure apache and tomcat servers using Ansible playbook
 -
 ```yaml
      ---